An Approximation Algorithm for Monotone Submodular Cost Allocation: Introduction

-Throughout this paper, we assume that the input functions $f_1,\ldots,f_k$ satisfy $f_i(\emptyset)=0$ for each $i=1,\ldots, k$.
-Several well-studied problems such as the multiway cut problems in graphs and hypergraphs, the submodular multiway partition problems, and uniform metric labeling can be cast as special cases of \textsc{MSCA}.
-In the case when all submodular functions are monotone, \textsc{MSCA} is equivalent to the submodular facility location problem considered by Svitkina and Tardos \cite{svitkina2010}.
-In this paper, we focus on this setting, i.e., the case where each of $f_1,\ldots,f_k$ is monotone submodular.
-We denote \textsc{MSCA} with monotone submodular functions $f_1,\ldots,f_k$ by \textsc{Mono-MSCA}.
-The aim of this paper is to investigate the integrality gap of a natural LP-relaxation for \textsc{Mono-MSCA} when $k$ is small.
+Several well-studied problems such as the multiway cut problems in graphs and hypergraphs, the submodular multiway partition problems, and uniform metric labeling can be cast as special cases of \textsc{MSCA} \cite{chekuri2011icalp}.
+When all submodular functions are monotone, \textsc{MSCA} is equivalent to the submodular facility location problem considered by Svitkina and Tardos \cite{svitkina2010}.
+In this paper, we focus on this setting, that is, we assume that $f_i(S)\le f_i(T)$ for all $S\subseteq T\subseteq N$ and $i=1,2,\ldots,k$.
+We call this monotone case of MSCA the \textit{Minimum Monotone Submodular Cost Allocation} (\textsc{MMSCA}) problem.
+The aim of this paper is to investigate the integrality gap of a natural LP-relaxation for \textsc{MMSCA} when $k$ is small.